rekalogika/rekalogika.dev/docs/rekapager/10-troubleshooting.md

 SELECT *
 FROM comments
 WHERE post_id = 123
+-- highlight-start
     AND id >= 1000
     AND id <= 2000
+-- highlight-end
 ORDER BY id ASC
 ```

-Where `1000` is the ID of the first comment on the page, and `2000` is that of
+Where `1000` is the ID of the first comment of the page, and `2000` is that of
 the last comment.
 Obviously, with this solution you need to have the IDs
 beforehand, maybe by storing the IDs in the `posts` table.